pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 * We avoid situations where contributors and reviewers spend a lot of time refining a contribution that gets rejected later.

-## 1. Things to know before the code review
+## Things to know before the code review

 Why is code review important?

-* Erase bugs early
+* Eliminate bugs early
 * Make the project maintainable in the long run

-Some high level guidelines about code review in PingCAP (and mostly applies the TiDB community also):
+Some high level guidelines about code review in the TiDB community:

 ### Code review is more important than writing your own PR